skewcode/webinars/README.md

 ___
 Notes:
-  * For a few of our earliest webinars, we're missing links to slide-decks and code-samples.
+  * For a few of our earliest webinars, we're missing links to the slide-decks and code-samples.
 We apologize for the inconvenience.